Are you wondering what food you can’t bring to China?

 The food should:

-- Be processed and packaged
+• Be processed or packaged

-- Not be one of the prohibited items listed above.
+• Not be one of the prohibited items listed above.

-The only foods I ever bring into China are highly processed foods like muesli bars, potato chips and chocolate.
+The only foods I ever bring into China are highly processed foods like muesli bars, nuts, potato chips and chocolate.
 There are no issues with these sorts of things.

-Grey areas
+Gray areas

-China is the land of grey areas.
+China is the land of gray (grey) areas.

 I remember on one trip to central China, my taxi driver ran a red light.
 I asked him about it, and he said in a very matter-of-fact way, “China has guidelines, not rules”.